- Prospective Students

 What is an honors contract?
 An honors contract is a mechanism for adding an "honors dimension" to a course or

-normally required in some aspect of the course.
+depth than normally required in some aspect of the course.

 Who may supervise an honors contract?
 Contracts may be undertaken in courses taught by tenured or tenure-track faculty.
 Visiting, adjunct, clinical faculty and other instructors holding terminal degrees appropriate to the discipline may supervise honors contracts with approval from the department head and Dean of The Honors College.